TABLE OF CONTENTS

 This Report’s Purpose and Reporting Process

-This document combines the Department of Justice Annual Performance Report (APR) for FY 2014 and Annual Performance Plan (APP) for FY 2016.
-Combining our report on past accomplishments with our plans for the upcoming year provides the reader a useful, complete, and integrated picture of our performance.
-It represents a continuing step forward in the efforts of the Department to implement the tenets of performance-based management at the heart of the Government Performance and Results Modernization Act 2010 (GPRA 2010).
+This document combines the Department of Justice Annual Performance Report (APR) for FY 2015 and Annual Performance Plan (APP) for FY 2017.
+Combining our report on past accomplishment with our plans for the upcoming year provides the reader a useful, complete, and integrated picture of our performance.
+It represents a continuing step forward in the efforts of the Department to implement the tenets of performance-based management at the heart of the Government Performance and Results Modernization Act of 2010 (GPRAMA).
 Moreover, the APR/APP provides performance information, enabling the President, Congress, and the American public to assess the annual performance of the Department of Justice.
 The APR/APP is prepared under the direction of the Department’s Chief Financial Officer (CFO) and the Performance Improvement Officer (PIO).

 Organization of the Report